MicrosoftDocs/data-integration/data-integration/vnet/use-data-gateways-sources-power-bi.md

 In scenarios 1 and 2, all traffic remains on the Azure backbone and is never exposed to the public internet.

-Azure sources that support secure private endpoint connectivity (scenario 1 described above):
+Azure sources that support secure private endpoint connectivity (as in scenario 1):

 - Azure AI Search
 - Azure Batch